Leah D. Widtsoe

-Leah Eudora Dunford Widtsoe (February 24, 1874 – June 8, 1965) was the wife of John A. Widtsoe, apostle of the Church of Jesus Christ of Latter-day Saints.
+Leah Eudora Dunford Widtsoe (February 24, 1874 – June 8, 1965) was the wife of John A. Widtsoe, an apostle of the Church of Jesus Christ of Latter-day Saints.
 She was a prominent figure in home economics education and co-authored several books.
 She was also a missionary for the church and also served as the leader of all woman's auxiliaries in Europe when her husband was presided as mission president.

 Biography

 Early life

 Born Leah Eudora Dunford on Feb 24, 1874 in Salt Lake City, Utah, Leah was the daughter of Susa Young (later Susa Young Gates) and her then husband Alma Dunford, a dentist.
 Susa was a daughter of Brigham Young.
 After her parents divorced Leah was raised by her father.
 When she was in her teens she moved to live with her mother and her stepfather, Jacob Gates.

 Education and marriage

 Dunford had many educational opportunities.
 She spent a summer term at Harvard University in 1893.
-She attended University of Utah, where she graduated as the Valedictorian of her class at the University of Utah Normal School in 1896.
+She attended the University of Utah, where she graduated as the Valedictorian of her class at the University of Utah Normal School in 1896.
 She also studied economics at the Pratt Institute in 1897, and spent some time studying at Brigham Young Academy.
 In 1897, she began teaching domestic science at the Academy (now Brigham Young University).
 She received a bachelor's degree in pedagogy from BYU in 1898, and was later awarded an Honorary Doctor of Humanities degree in 1960.

 It was at Harvard that she met John A. Widtsoe, who would become her husband.
 On June 1, 1898, Dunford and Widtsoe were married in the Salt Lake Temple and she then went to Germany with him while he studied chemistry at the University of Göttingen.
-Their first child, Ann Gaarden Widtsoe, was born in Germany.
+Their first child, Anne Gaarden Widtsoe, was born in Germany.
 The couple went on to have eight children, but only three lived to adulthood.